ioccc-src/winner/README.md

 Please do NOT bookmark or link to this [experimental website](https://ioccc-src.github.io/temp-test-ioccc/).

-When this experiment is finished, this site will go away!
+When this experiment is finished, this site will go away and its associated [temp-test-ioccc GitHub repo](https://github.com/ioccc-src/temp-test-ioccc) will go into read-only archival mode.

 This test web tree is part of the [temp-test-ioccc GitHub repo](https://github.com/ioccc-src/temp-test-ioccc).